 Fleeing to elude is considered a serious criminal offense in Tampa because it poses significant risks to public safety.
 It often involves high-speed chases that can lead to accidents, injuries, or even fatalities.
 Therefore, the law treats such offenses with severity.

-The mandatory minimum sentence for a fleeing or eluding conviction in Tampa can vary depending on the circumstances of the case.
+The mandatory minimum sentence for a fleeing or evading conviction in Tampa can vary depending on the circumstances of the case.
 Factors like the presence of aggravating factors, such as causing injury or damage during the chase, can lead to more severe penalties.

-Wanton disregard in the context of fleeing or eluding charges refers to a reckless and conscious disregard for the safety of persons or property.
+Wanton disregard in the context of fleeing or evading charges refers to a reckless and conscious disregard for the safety of persons or property.
 This includes actions like high-speed chases through populated areas or engaging in dangerous driving maneuvers while trying to evade law enforcement.

 How do law enforcement officers typically pursue fleeing or eluding suspects in Tampa?